OfficeDev/microsoft-teams-library-js/CONTRIBUTING.md

 Beachball generates JSON change files based on a few simple answers from you:

-- Change type: this can be one of four things.
-(The Prerelease option is not allowed in this repo at this time.)
-Patch, Minor, None, and Major.
+- Change type: this can be one of four types: Patch, Minor, None, and Major.

   - Patch - bug fixes; no API changes.